MicrosoftDocs/dynamics365smb-docs/business-central/ui-define-granular-permissions.md

 > You can also define what users see in the user interface and how they interact with their permitted functionality through pages.
 You do this through profiles that you assign to different types of users according to their job role or department.
 For more information, see [Manage Profiles](admin-users-profiles-roles.md) and [Customizing [!INCLUDE[d365fin](includes/d365fin_md.md)]](ui-customizing-overview.md).

 ## To assign permission sets to users
-A permission set is a collection of permissions for specific objects in the database.
+A permission set is a collection of permissions for specific database objects.
 All users must be assigned one or more permission sets before they can access [!INCLUDE[d365fin](includes/d365fin_md.md)].

 A [!INCLUDE[d365fin](includes/d365fin_md.md)] solution contains a number of predefined permission sets that are added by Microsoft or by your solution provider.
 You can also add new permission sets tailored to meet the needs of your organization.
 For more information, see [To create or edit a permission set](ui-define-granular-permissions.md#to-create-or-modify-a-permission-set).